mihirchronicles/mihirchronicles.github.io/content/notes/on-values.md

 - **Valuable feedback hurts a lot.** Be careful in going in reactive or defensive mode.
 - **Luck increases with surface area.** Be in the right places, have lots of conversations, put yourself out there, ask for what you want and be optimistic and positive.
 - **Seek uncorrelated inputs** if you want to think originally and differently.
 Read wide and deep.
 Read older things over newer things.
+Form opinions and then find the strongest critique of those opinions.
+Repeat.
 - As my wife says, **now is the good old times.** Nostalgia is now, don't waste it.
 - **Shortcuts will eventually bite you.** Seek high integrity, even when it costs you.
 - **Know your what makes you the worst version of yourself.**